ljones140/best-loan-caclulator/README.md

 Bob,0.075,640
 ```

 A sample CSV market.csv is provided.
+This CSV file is also used for the tests.